Silicon Valley Bank

 Tools used: Sketch, Mural etc...

-Based on our research, we started to map out our user journey.
-Which fits nicely into organization’s overall founder journey.
+Based on our research, we started to map out our user journey, which fits nicely into organization’s overall founder journey.

 The Process: Concept testing followed by a heuristic evaluation